kskalvar/aws-eks-cluster-quickstart/README.md

 Click on "Choose File" and Select "cloud-init" from project cloud-deployment directory
 ```
 Click on "Next: Add Storage"
 Click on "Next" Add Tags"
 Add Tags
 ```
 Name kubectl-console
 ```
 Click on "Next: Configure Security Group"
 Configure Security Group
 Select "Select an existing security group"
 Select "default"
 Click on "Review and Launch"
 Click on "Launch"

 ## Configure kubectl on Your EC2 Instance

 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.

+NOTE:  There is a script in /home/ec2-user called configure-kube-control.
+You may run this script to automate the
+       creation and population of environment variables in .kube/aws-auth-cm.yaml and .kube/control-kubeconfig.
+Be sure to verify
+       the values.
+Run "aws configure" first as it uses the cli to query for the cluster values.

 ### Check to insure cloud-init has completed